-2.1 This policy applies to all employees employed within the Office of the Police & Crime Commissioner.

-- 2.2 The OPCC and ASC have procedures in place to reduce the likelihood of fraud and/or bribery occurring, including standing orders, financial regulations, documented procedures and systems of internal control and risk management.

-- 2.3 This policy should be read in conjunction with the OPCC Whistleblowing Policy.

-- 2.4 The policy is also supported by the following related policies, regulations and protocols:

-- Gifts & Hospitality policy;

-- OPCC Staff Code of Conduct;

-- Scheme of Governance;

-- OPCC Approvals procedures.
+- 2.1 This policy applies to all employees employed within the Office of the Police & Crime Commissioner. - 2.2 This policy does not form part of any employee's contract of employment and we may amend it at any time. - 2.3 The OPCC and ASP have procedures in place to reduce the likelihood of fraud and/or bribery occurring, including standing orders, financial regulations, documented procedures and systems of internal control and risk management. - 2.4 This policy should be read in conjunction with the OPCC Whistleblowing Policy. - 2.5 The policy is also supported by the following related policies, regulations and protocols: - Gifts & Hospitality Policy; - OPCC Staff Code of Conduct; - Scheme of Governance; - OPCC Approvals procedures.